Board of Directors

 First Secretary, Australian Embassy, Mongolia

-Shayne moved to Ulaanbaatar in February 2016 and is part of the team responsible for establishing the Australian Embassy to Mongolia.
-His duties include political and economic reporting, and managing the Australian aid program.
+Alex moved to Ulaanbaatar with his family in June 2019.
+His duties at the Australian Embassy include political and economic reporting, and managing the Australian aid program.

 I am delighted to be involved with AustCham Mongolia and believe the Chamber will provide a clear, focused voice on behalf of Australian commercial interests in Mongolia.
 The Australian Government through its Embassy in Ulaanbaatar looks forward to working closely with the Chamber on matters of mutual interest.